 By Rudee Becerra —

-Albert Pujols, a pitcher’s enduring nightmare, is about to join Major League Baseball’s elite 3,000 hits club, but the greatest motivator for Pujols is his relationship with Jesus Christ.
+Albert Pujols, a pitcher’s enduring nightmare, joined Major League Baseball’s elite 3,000 hits club in 2018, but the greatest motivator for Pujols is his relationship with Jesus Christ.

 “Believe it or not, baseball is not the chief ambition of my life,” the 38-year-old heavy hitter says on his website.
 “Becoming a great baseball player is important to me, but it is not my primary focus.
 Because I know the Hall of Fame is not my ultimate final destination.
 My life’s goal is to bring glory to Jesus.
 My life is not mostly dedicated to the Lord, it is 100% committed to Jesus Christ and His will.”